-Sound Strategies For Divorce And Marriage Dissolution
+Sound Strategies For Ending A Marriage Via Divorce Or Dissolution

 - A divorce action is a contested matter.
 It takes the form of a lawsuit in which the two sides address issues they could not resolve on their own, such as division of assets and liabilities, spousal support, custody of children, and visitation rights.

-A dissolution, by contrast, is an amicable divorce.
+- A dissolution, by contrast, is an amicable divorce.
 It is for couples who have executed a written agreement settling all issues of the marriage, including custody of the children, visitation rights, and division of assets and liabilities.

 At Mowery Youell & Galeano, Ltd., our family law attorneys have more than 30 years of experience guiding people through divorce and dissolution.
 Regardless of the path you plan to take to end your marriage, you can be confident that we will protect your interests every step of the way.
 If you are not certain which path you should take, we can help you determine the process that makes the most sense in your situation.

 Call us at 614-467-4923 to get started.
 From our law office in Dublin, we represent clients throughout the Columbus metro area and central Ohio.